avaneev/prvhash/README.md

 `proof_math_is_engineered.c` program produces a pseudo-random number sequence, confirmed with `PractRand` 1KB to 4KB block, 8-bit folding.
 Note that the same code producing both random and non-random number sequences is "highly unlikely" to exist in practical PRNGs.
+It's important to note that `PH_HASH_COUNT=17` (which is beyond 15 and 16 signals mentioned originally) also passes as random, with 16-bit folding in `PractRand`.

 <img src="proof_math_is_engineered_prng9.png" width="600">